-Here’s a chart from the 2016 Tour which shows the GC standings, in seconds, relative to Chris Froome.
+The chart above from the 2016 Tour shows the GC standings, in seconds, relative to Chris Froome.
 All the riders fell away on Stage 13.
 This was the TT stage in the Ardèche gorge and as you can see from the chart Froome’s rivals tracked him for much of the race but it was Stage 13, and then again Stage 18, the Sallanches-Megève time trial, where Froome put big time into his rivals on his way to winning the race by over four minutes.

 All this points to a new exchange rate, for want of a better term, between a time trial stage and a summit finish.
 It only takes a few time trial kilometres for the likes of Tom Dumoulin or Chris Froome to take a minute on the climbers whereas they need a lot of summit finishes to extract the same time.
 Indeed the pure climbers aren’t the mythical creatures we might take them for, they rarely climb a whole mountain pass faster, they can just accelerate better thanks to their lighter builds and this gives them a shot at the stage win and time bonuses if things fall their way.
 Was it ever any different?